t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 tokens make disproportionate contributions to the overall distribution of values in our data, which a raw average would not reflect.

-In code, that looks like the following:
+In code, calculating entropy looks like the following:

 ```{code-cell}
 unigram_df["self-entropy"] = unigram_df["prob"] * unigram_df["info"]